 The namesake trait of Shiny Pokémon is pretty much one; their original defining trait was that they were a different color (hence the Red Gyarados being referred to as such rather than Shiny Gyarados), with the shining effect and accompanying sound effect originally being due to the fact that their debut games could be played on monochrome Game Boy systems in addition to the Game Boy Color.

 When the Nidoran lines were first introduced, they were unique in being the only Pokémon that had gender.
 Though Gold and Silver included genders for Pokémon, the Nidoran lines originally remained unique in having different appearances for each gender.
-Later games introduced gender differences to many more Pokémon, and even included certain Pokémon that could evolve differently based on their gender or were otherwise always one gender.
-At this point, there's no in-universe reason why Nidoran male and Nidoran female shouldn't be considered just one Pokémon that evolves into two separate lines based on gender (the real reasons are likely to avoid having to renumber the National Dex, and to allow each gender Nidoran to have different stats, which is still a unique attribute of the Nidoran lines).
+Later games introduced gender differences to many more Pokémon, and even included certain Pokémon that could evolve differently based on their gender or were otherwise always one gender- Meowstic in generation VI even has different moves and stats per gender, eliminating the one gameplay element that distinguished Nidoran.
+At this point, there's no in-universe reason why Nidoran male and Nidoran female shouldn't be considered just one Pokémon that evolves into two separate lines based on gender (the real reason is likely to avoid having to renumber the National Dex.)

 Many NPC trainers don't pay a lot of attention to the moves you have or use much in the way of strategy.